peteroupc/html3dutil/doc/tutorial-surfaces.md

 curve can be a seen as a "warped" version of a line.

 One simple example of a parametric curve is a circle.
-In fact, the same source code for the disc surface given above can also serve as the parametric curve function for the circle, since it only uses the variable _u_, not _v_.
+In fact, the same source code for the disc surface given earlier can also serve as the parametric curve function for the circle, since it only uses the variable _u_, not _v_.

 Note that any surface evaluator that only uses _u_ can easily serve as a